 Photo credit: Daniel Laubhann

-Bighead knapweed is native to Eastern Europe and was introduced to North America as an ornamental garden plant.
-Its earliest confirmed sighting in North America was recorded in 1812.
+Bighead Knapweed is native to Eastern Europe and was introduced to North America as an ornamental garden plant.
+It is sold locally - please do not purchase!

-The leaves are elliptic and alternately arranged.
+The leaves are large, broad, rough, hairy, lance-shaped leaves with pointed tips.
+They come out alternating on the stem.
 The leaves grow pointing upwards and blades of the leaves extend down along the stem creating characteristic vertical “wings” on the stem.